exonum/private-currency/README.md

 This is an [Exonum] service implementing a privacy-preserving cryptocurrency.
 The service hides the amounts being transferred among registered accounts (but not the identities of transacting accounts).

+Behind the scenes, the service uses [the Rust implementation][bulletproofs-rs] of [Bulletproofs], a particular type of zero-knowledge proofs.

 **Warning.** This is a proof of concept; it has not been tested and fitted for production.
 Use at your own risk.

 ## Description